nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 | application/iso:smap+xml | ISO 19115 SMAP    | collection, granule |
 | application/vnd.nasa.cmr.umm+json| UMM JSON  | collection, granule, variable, service, subscription, tool |

-Note: UMM JSON accepts an additional version parameter for both Content-Type: and Accept: headers.
+Note: UMM JSON accepts an additional version parameter for both `Content-Type` and `Accept` headers.
 Like charset, it is appended with a semicolon (;).
 If no version is appended, the latest version is assumed.

+For an example, the following means version 1.14 of the UMM JSON format:

 ```
 application/vnd.nasa.cmr.umm+json;version=1.14